cryptomilk2021/kucoin-lending/README.rst

 -  check which way an asset is trending, if it's going up use slightly higher interest rates

+-  add order one level below the current lowest rate?

 Change Log
 ----------
 +-------+-------------------------------------------------------------+